-National Statistics on crime in Scotland come from two main sources: police recorded crime data and the Scottish Crime and Justice Survey (SCJS).
+Statistics on crime in Scotland come from two main sources: police recorded crime data and the Scottish Crime and Justice Survey (SCJS).
 The SCJS is a national survey that measures victimisation amongst adults living in private households, whereas the police recorded crime data measures crime that is recorded by the police.
-The two sources are intended to be complementary as they measure crime in Scotland in different ways, and can be used for different purposes.
+The two sources are, by their nature, complementary as they measure crime in Scotland in different ways, and can be used for different purposes.